by Rachel Wells

 These next two DIY ornaments have been created from Mason jar lids.
 These Rudolph and Christmas tree designs were created using wooden craft sticks, cotton balls, ribbon, star stickers, construction paper, craft pom-poms, googly eyes, hot glue, scissors, and a Christmas tree charm.

-Head outside to collect pinecones, and attach small pom-poms using hot glue for the look of ornaments.
+Head outside to collect pinecones and attach small pom-poms using hot glue to create the look of ornaments.
 Take it a step further by adding a little dusting of glue and glitter, and these ornaments become natural beauties.

 These plastic snow globe jars can be found at most dollar or craft stores.
-Take a photo of your child, cut it out, and use contact paper to make their photo sturdy enough to stand up.
-Glue the bottom of the picture to the lid, fill the bottom of the jar with cotton ball “snow”, and top it off with a little piece of spruce tree.
-Attach a ribbon bow to the top, and you have an ornament that is not only adorable, but a great way to remember how your child looks each year.
+Take a photo of your child, cut it out, and use contact paper to make their photo stand up.
+Glue the bottom of the picture to the lid, fill the bottom of the jar with cotton ball “snow”, and a little piece of spruce tree.
+Finish it your ornament up with a ribbon bow, and you have an ornament that is not only adorable, but a great way to remember how your child looks each year.

 Pour a few squirts of craft paint into a clear craft ornament.
 Close the ornament back up, wrap it in a paper towel (so nothing spills), and let your child shake the ball around to create a beautiful swirly design.
 Remember to use plastic or shatter proof ornaments with young children!

-These homemade Christmas DIY ornaments for children are meaningful, provide an opportunity for creative family time, and create memories that will be treasured for years to come.
+These homemade Christmas DIY ornaments provide an opportunity for fun family time and create memories that will be treasured for years to come.
 We would love to see some of the cool handmade ornaments you create this holiday season!